-Quebec's face-covering law Bill 62 'not repressive,' Vallée says
+Quebec's face-covering law Bill 62 'not repressive,' Justice Minister says

 The clarification came several days after many people said it would be unfair to ask bus drivers or library workers to decide who gets services.

-"As for health services, people will have to have their face uncovered when they are in direct contact with an employee but when they return for example to the waiting room, they will not be obliged to have their face uncovered," Vallee said.
+"As for health services, people will have to have their face uncovered when they are in direct contact with an employee but when they return for example to the waiting room, they will not be obliged to have their face uncovered," Vallée said.

 "And, obviously, nobody will be refused emergency treatment."